Berchtesgaden – AD6 training camp

 I guess that’s why I got dehydrated and the climb out of Hallein got the better of me this time…

 Luckily, from Oberau it mainly went downhill and after 115 kilometers, I put the bike back into the apartment in Berchtesgaden.

-Saturday morning I circled around Berchtesgaden once more, but I soon had to admit that the batteries were going dead.
+Saturday morning I circled around Berchtesgaden once more, but I soon had to admit that my battery was dying.

-The heat of the last few days – with also today temperatures above 30 degrees – and of course the efforts already undertaken, were draining them faster than I could handle.
+The heat of the last few days – with also today temperatures above 30 degrees – and of course the efforts already undertaken, were draining it faster than I could handle.

 So, I decided to cancel the more or less planned – and final – round over the Rossfeld Strasse…

 After the demanding climb from Unterau, I went straight downhill towards Hallein, where I took the opposite route from Thursday (ride 6) over the Zillstrasse.